msp/cyanometer_migrator/README.md

 # Cyanometer Migrator

-Migrate a collection of images to be name spaced by city and date.
+Migrate a collection of images to be namespaced by city and date.
 Our current S3 bucket is just a single big list.
-We also need to update paths in our web app DB.
+We also need to update paths in our web app DB via the API.

 ## Installation